 As with VMFXX, this fund has never had a negative return quarter, meaning your invested funds should retain their value at any given point of time.
 Can you lose money with VMRXX?
 Anything is possible, but based on the securities that the fund invests in, I would say the odds are extremely low.

 Note again that the minimum investment amount with this fund is $3,000.
 The fund’s expense ratio is 0.10%.
 There is no purchase or redemption fee.

 Rounding out the list of US Treasury focused money market funds, we have the VUSXX.
 At a high level, the returns profile for the VUSXX closely correlates with that of VMFXX and VMRXX, so for most practical purposes, investors can be indifferent to which one they buy.
 However there are two key points to discuss here first when comparing these funds.

 The first is the price.
 Money market funds are known for not “breaking the buck”, i.e. their price stays at $1 consistently.
-As of writing this article, I noted that VUSXX is priced at $0.9998.
+In the past, I have noted VUSXX being priced at $0.9998.
 Now obviously it’s only $0.0002 or 2/10,000th of a dollar away from the buck and is essentially a rounding error within a rounding error; and perhaps I’m being a bit neurotic here; but I find it odd that the fund is below $1.
 On the other hand the price of VMFXX is precisely $1.0000, whereas the VMRXX stock is $1.0001, and even VMSXX (discussed below) is at $1.0002.